WildernessLabs/Meadow/README.md

 ```bash
 dfu-util -a 0 -S DEVICE_SERIAL -D nuttx.bin -s 0x08000000 && dfu-util -a 0 -S DEVICE_SERIAL -D nuttx_user.bin -s 0x08040000
 ```
-### Debugging after Flashing via DFU-Util or if Flashing wasn't done
+### Debugging after Flashing via DFU-Util or if Flashing not required
 **Note:** If you put the device in bootloader-mode remove all power to return to normal running mode.

- 1. Reconnect the ST-Link device as describe in steps 5.
+ 1. Reconnect the ST-Link device via USB (describe in Steps 5: Configure JTAG).
- 2. Switch to terminal and launch the custom ST-Util:
+ 2. Switch to terminal (not the one in VS Code) and launch the custom ST-Util:
 ```
 stlink/build/Release/src/gdbserver/st-util --semihosting -v -m
 ```